nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Will contain at least one reference to a List resource providing the Topic level of the Consultation structure.
+Will contain at least one reference to a List resource providing the Topic level of the consultation structure.

 ## List (Topic)

-The List level representing the Topic level of the Consultation structure.
+The List level representing the Topic level of the consultation structure.

 ### title